Measure and Credence

 One Mathematics, Two Interpretations

 Note also what the distinction does not say: neither kind of probability is unconditional.
-A Measure is always the weight of branches descending from a specified event, given a specified branching structure; a Credence is always confidence given evidence and background assumptions.
-Both are conditional through and through, as all truth is conditional — the distinction between them is not conditional versus absolute, but world versus head.
+A Measure is always the Born weight of a specified event sector given a state, conditioning record, and decomposition; a Credence is always confidence given evidence and background assumptions.
+Both are conditional through and through, as all truth is conditional — the distinction between them is not conditional versus absolute, but physical model versus epistemic state.

 Bayes Across the Branches

 Take the coin flip, with an observation layered on top.
 The hypothesis \(H\): the coin landed heads.
 The evidence \(E\): I glimpse the coin in bad light and it looks like heads.
-Both of these pick out sets of branches, and the physics fixes their weights:
+Both pick out record sectors, and the accepted physical model fixes their weights:

 When Diverging Is Rational